osg-htc/user-school-2018/docs/logistics/reimbursements.md

 1. For receipts, just attach the electronic files (PDF) to your request email; or, email separately to [user-school@opensciencegrid.org](mailto:user-school@opensciencegrid.org).

-    All receipts must be emailed by Tuesday, 5 September 2018, or the corresponding expenses will not be reimbursed.
+    All receipts must be emailed by Friday, 7 September 2018, or the corresponding expenses will not be reimbursed.

 1. OSG School staff will review your request and either approve it or send it back for changes.